JulieKeisler/DRAGON/docs/source/Search_Operators/index.rst

       class IntInterval(VarNeighborhood):
       def __call__(self, value, size=1):
-         # Get the upper bound for the interval:
-         # the minum value between [current value + the neighborhood] and
-         # [the maximum value the variable can take]
-         upper = np.min([value + self.neighborhood + 1, self.target.up_bound])
+         """Get the upper bound for the interval: the minum value between [current value + the neighborhood] and [the maximum value the variable can take]""" upper = np.min([value + self.neighborhood + 1, self.target.up_bound])
-         # Get the lower bound for the interval:
-         # the maximum value between [current value - the neighborhood] and
-         # [the minimum value the variable can take]
-         lower = np.max([value - self.neighborhood, self.target.low_bound])
+         """Get the lower bound for the interval: the maximum value between [current value - the neighborhood] and [the minimum value the variable can take]""" lower = np.max([value - self.neighborhood, self.target.low_bound])

          res = []